Teichlab/cellhint/README.md

 + <details>
   <summary><strong>4.2.
 Sankey plot</strong></summary>

   The other way to visualise harmonised cell types is the Sankey plot by [cellhint.sankeyplot](https://celltypist.readthedocs.io/en/latest/celltypist.sankeyplot.html).
-CellTypist builds this plot on the [plotly](https://pypi.org/project/plotly) package. `plotly` is not mandatory when installing CellTypist, so you need to install it first if you want a visualisation form of Sankey diagram (and engines for exporting images such as [kaleido](https://pypi.org/project/kaleido)).
+CellHint builds this plot on the [plotly](https://pypi.org/project/plotly) package. `plotly` is not mandatory when installing CellHint, so you need to install it first if you want a visualisation form of Sankey diagram (and engines for exporting images such as [kaleido](https://pypi.org/project/kaleido)).
   ```python
   #Visualise the harmonisation result with a Sankey plot.
   #As with the tree plot, the input can also be a harmonisation table.